Practiced Intelligence · 1985 → 2026

 1985 – 1995

-While I was learning to code on an Amiga 500, Steve Jobs was in exile building NeXT.
+In 1985, Commodore launched the Amiga 1000 and Steve Jobs left Apple to found NeXT.
 Two parallel paths that wouldn’t converge for another decade.
 The Amiga multitasked before the Mac did and rendered graphics the PC couldn’t dream of.
 It also died.
 Riding a technically superior platform into irrelevance teaches you something no computer science class covers: merit and survival are separate arguments.
-Meanwhile, NeXT was building the Mach kernel and BSD foundations that would become OS X — the operating system I’d eventually spend thirty years on.
+When Commodore collapsed in 1994, Jobs was preparing his return to Apple — bringing NeXT’s Mach kernel and BSD foundations that would become OS X, the operating system I’d eventually spend forty years on.

 1996 – 2001